nginx/unit-docs/source/configuration.rst

       - Pathname of the application's packaged or unpackaged :file:`.war` file.

     * - :samp:`classpath`
-      - Array of paths to your app's required libraries (may point to directories or :file:`.jar` files).
+      - Array of paths to your app's required libraries (may list directories or :file:`.jar` files).

     * - :samp:`options`
       - Array of strings defining JVM runtime options.